India to raise concerns with Indonesia over coal export tax plans

-NEW DELHI, April 3 India plans to raise concerns with Indonesia over Jakarta's plan to raise export taxes on coal and base metals, Coal Secretary Alok Perti said on Tuesday.
+NEW DELHI India plans to raise concerns with Indonesia over Jakarta's plan to raise export taxes on coal and base metals, Coal Secretary Alok Perti said on Tuesday.

 "The government will take this up with Indonesia," Perti told Reuters.